Seibu Yamaguchi Line

-The Yamaguchi Line (山口線, Yamaguchi-sen) of Seibu Railway is a 2.8 km manually-driven rubber-tyred people mover that runs between in Higashimurayama, Tokyo and in Tokorozawa, Saitama in Japan.
+The Yamaguchi Line (山口線, Yamaguchi-sen) of Seibu Railway is a 2.8 km manually operated, rubber-tyred people mover that runs between in Higashimurayama, Tokyo and in Tokorozawa, Saitama in Japan.
 The line has an official nickname Leo Liner, after 'Leo', the hero of Kimba the White Lion, who is also the mascot of Saitama Seibu Lions baseball team.
 The line is the only people mover that is operated by one of Japan's major private railway companies.

 History

 In 1950, the predecessor of the line opened as an attraction ride called Fantasy Train (おとぎ列車, Otogi Ressha), running through the amusement area developed by Seibu Railway and its allies.
 Battery-powered locomotives were used at the time, running on gauge track.
 In 1952, it legally became a train line, with the official name Seibu Yamaguchi Line.
 In 1984, the steam and battery powered railway closed for the line to be converted to a people mover.
 The next year, the new people mover line opened, mostly along the same route.

+To reduce costs, the line was built to be manually operated.

 Rolling stock

 Current

-From the opening of the people mover line in 1985, the line has operated three 4-car Seibu 8500 series trains.
+From the opening of the people mover line in 1985, the line has operated 3 four-car Seibu 8500 series trains.

 Future

-On January 22, 2025, Seibu Railway and Mitsubishi Heavy Industries both announced a new order for 3 x 4-car trains to replace the 8500 series.
+On January 22, 2025, Seibu Railway and Mitsubishi Heavy Industries both announced a new order for 3 four-car trains to replace the 8500 series.
 Designated as the L00 series, the first of these sets is expected to enter service in March 2026.

 The trains, to be built between and 2025 and 2027, will "boost capacity and improve passenger convenience" and "respond to diverse passenger needs through the addition of wheelchair spaces, children's seats, and information displays".
 The trains will consist mostly of longitudinal seats (referred to in Japan as "long seats"), instead of the transverse seats ("cross seats") fitted to the 8500 series, to maximise capacity during baseball games and concerts at Belluna Dome.
 The first trainset will represent the Saitama Seibu Lions baseball team, with the interior featuring the team's colours and the exterior of the first car will have a large image of the line's mascot Leo.